 Thus, we can turn to the final part of the decision process as the likely mechanism-farmers' engagement with veterinarians.
-Our results are consistent with farmers using the information we provide to them to negotiate reductions in government veterinarians' informational rents through higher effort and lower prices.
-And while farmers may be able to improve AI success rates through their behavior alone, the decrease in prices that we find requires a change in veterinarian behavior.
+Our results are consistent with farmers using the information we provide to them to negotiate reductions in government veterinarians' informational rents through higher effort and (potentially) lower prices.

 If we are to view increased veterinarian effort as the driver of our results, then that effort must be easily varied across visits.
 Anecdotes suggest that this is true.
 One commonly cited example of low veterinarian effort is the way in which veterinarians treat semen straws.
 As mentioned above, the provincial government delivers these straws to veterinary centers in liquid nitrogen canisters, and they must be kept frozen until just before use.
 Veterinarians sometimes take straws out before leaving on a visit rather than transporting the canister to the farm.
-This likely results in the semen spoiling, though the veterinarian still performs AI and charges the farmer.
+This likely results in the semen spoiling, though the veterinarian still performs

+AI and charges the farmer.
 And because farmers call veterinarians before AI to negotiate a time and price, treatment farmers could pressure them to take better care transporting semen.
 Veterinarians would have to exert more effort but farmers would likely still pay them positive rents rather than having to pay the cost to find a new veterinarian.